 To use an existing VMware Workstation disk (.vmdk), all you have to do is follow the guide below:

-Before attempting to import the .vmdk image into VirtualBox, you must first install the extension pack.
+Before importing the .vmdk image into VirtualBox, you must install the extension pack first.
 When the extension pack is installed, you can then continue below.

 First, open Oracle VirtualBox host software.
-Click New –> Create Virtual Machine.
+Then, click New –> Create Virtual Machine.